forrest79/type-validator/readme.md

 To use this extension, require it in [Composer](https://getcomposer.org/):

 ```
-composer require --dev forrest79/phpstan-narrow-types
+composer require --dev forrest79/type-validator
 ```

-> You probably want this extension only for dev.
+> You probably want this extension only for dev but it can be used also in production (omit `--dev`).

 ## Using